 The groups are open to all ISU degree seeking graduate students.
 To be considered for participation, students must fulfill the following expectations:

 - bringing communication-related work (e.g., writing, poster, presentation, etc.) for review as scheduled,

 - being professional and supportive.

 Participation in a group does not require reviewing papers at home, creating written reviews, or sending papers to others.
 Each group consists of 5-10 students who commit to meeting 1.5 hours per week where papers are presented to the group for oral feedback and on the spot revision.
 More details on how groups work can be found here.
 Students from more than 28 graduate programs at ISU have participated in the groups.

-Students interested in participating in a Peer Writing Group need to fill out an application.
-(Access the application link here).
+Students interested in joining a Peer Review Group need to fill out an application.
 Applications are typically available at the start of each semester when groups are formed.
 Places in the groups are limited, and some students may be waitlisted.

-For information about Peer Review Groups for post-doctoral associates, please contact Annie Hawkins at email@example.com.
+For information about Peer Review Groups for post-doctoral associates, please contact Monica Richards at firstname.lastname@example.org.